ygngzln/Personal-Website/README.md

 # My Personal Website
 ###### Link: https://yigengl.vercel.app

 This is just my personal website.
 Feel free to check it out and leave a suggestion in the "About Me" page of the site.
 I'll be sure to check out your suggestions and/or criticism, as well as fix any bugs and inconveniences.
-I will be updating this site as I learn more.
-One likely update I will make in the future is recreating the backend and API.
+Leave your comments at the suggestions part of my website or email me at ygngzln@gmail.com.

 ## Version 2 (4.23.2023) - Lots of UI Changes and Dynamic Data
 - Mostly dynamic data